The LTH Fountain at Lund University, Sweden, 10 September 2021. Image: Maddie Leach.

 WHAT IS THE COURSE ABOUT?

 This is a one-year, long-distance, part-time course, at advanced/masters level, introducing key practices and debates in working with art in the public realm.
 A continuing professional development course for curators, commissioners, policy-makers, artists, communities, activists, planners, architects and other professionals interested in the questions of commissioning, curating, and maintaining / de-commissioning contemporary public art.
 This international course, delivered in English is based on a combination of distance education and participation in at least two intensive workshops (from a set of four).
-Workshops in 2023 will be in Riga, Latvia (March 1–3), Brussels & Charleroi, Belgium (May 11–13), Malmö, Lund and Copenhagen, Sweden and Denmark (September 28–30), Gothenburg, Sweden (December 6–8).
+Workshops in 2024 will be in Lisbon, Portugal (March 6–8), Riga, Latvia (May 15–17), Gothenburg, Sweden (October 2–4) and Dublin, Ireland (December 5–7).

 The course is FREE within the EU/EEA area: No fees are charged for EU and EEA citizens, Swedish residence permit holders and exchange students.
 Students are responsible for their own costs of attending the two selected intensive workshops.
-Admission is based on letter of intention in English stating why you wish to attend the course, 200 to 350 words in length.
+Admission is based on letter of intention in English stating why you wish to attend the course, 200 to 350 words in length, and an updated CV.

-The teaching team includes: Jason E. Bowman, Kerstin Bergendal, Kjell Caminha, Dr Cathryn Klasto, Dr Daniel Jewesbury, Dr Maddie Leach, Suzanne Mooney, Professor Mick Wilson, and special guests.
+The teaching team includes: Jason E. Bowman, Kerstin Bergendal, Kjell Caminha, Dr Daniel Jewesbury, Dr Maddie Leach, Professor Mick Wilson, and special guests.

-In previous years guest contributors have included: Barby Asante, Inger Asper Hedemyr, Merve Bedir, David Beech, Bianco-Valente (Giovanna Bianco & Pino Valente), Kathrin Böhm, Beatrice Catanzaro, Viviana Checchia, Francesca Comisso, Julie Crawshaw, DAAR (Alexandro Petti and Sandi Hillal), Åse Eg Jørgensen, Jeannette Ehlers, Galit Eilat, Charles Esche, Patrik Faming, Lena From, Lia Ghilardi, Peter Hagdahl, Marika Hedemyr, Kristtina Ljokkoi, LOCALES (Sara Alberani and Valerio del Baglivo), Magdalena Malm, Marti Mannen, Paul O’Neill, Tone Olaf Nielsen, Henrik Orrje, Daniela Ortiz, Andrea Phillips, Esther Regueira, Lisa Rosendahl, Nuno Sacramento, Helena Selder, Jessica Segerlund, Åsa Sonjasdotter, Minna Tarkka, Daniel Terres, Catharina Thörn, transparadiso (Barbara Holub & Paul Rajakovics), Sarah Tuck, Jeanne van Heeswijk.
+In previous years guest contributors have included: Barby Asante, Inger Asper Hedemyr, Merve Bedir, David Beech, Bianco-Valente (Giovanna Bianco & Pino Valente), Kathrin Böhm, Beatrice Catanzaro, Viviana Checchia, Francesca Comisso, Julie Crawshaw, DAAR (Alexandro Petti and Sandi Hillal), Åse Eg Jørgensen, Jeannette Ehlers, Galit Eilat, Charles Esche, Patrik Faming, Garry Farrelly, Lena From, Lia Ghilardi, Peter Hagdahl, Deniss Hanovs, Marika Hedemyr, Heidi Hänninen, Solvita Krese, Kristtina Ljokkoi, LOCALES (Sara Alberani and Valerio del Baglivo), Magdalena Malm, Marti Mannen, Paul O’Neill, Inês Nêves, Tone Olaf Nielsen, Henrik Orrje, Daniela Ortiz, Koi Persyn, Andrea Phillips, Esther Regueira, Lisa Rosendahl, RuKollektiv, Nuno Sacramento, Pauline, Salinas, Helena Selder, Jessica Segerlund, Åsa Sonjasdotter, Minna Tarkka, Daniel Terres, Catharina Thörn, transparadiso (Barbara Holub & Paul Rajakovics), Sarah Tuck, Jeanne van Heeswijk, Sonia Xie, Giovanna Esposito Yussif.

 CONTENTWhat is the nature of public art?
 What do the policy-makers, commissioners, curators, artists and others working with public art need to know about this expanded field of practice?
 What are the processes and frameworks that operate when art is created in, and for, public space?
 How is public art implicated within spatial imaginaries of rural, urban, exurban, infrastructure, development and the touristic gaze?
 What do communities wishing to invite public art into their environments, or wishing to instigate public art commissions, need to know in order to pursue their desires and ambitions?
 Who can commission public art?
 Who is it commissioned for?
 What about decommissioning?
 What about failure?
 What are the spaces of "publicness" in an era of climate change, population displacement, digital networks, war, and the privatisation of space?
 How can curators, commissioners, communities, artists, and other practitioners effectively move between ideas and ideals of public culture, and the pragmatic contexts of actual decision-making, production, procurement, installation, and planning processes?
 What, if any, are the possible relationships between public art, local democracy and the political imaginary?
 Is publicness just another Euro-centric construction of colonial-modernity?